Frequently Asked Questions

 I'm interested in joining the flying club and learning to fly.
 Is it expensive and should I take the written test before I start to fly?

 Flying is expensive.
-Just the per hour rate for the 162 trainer is $85.
 Getting the written test completed does assure that when you have completed your flight training you are immediately ready for the final check ride.
 This avoids a lapse time while you stop to get the written completed.
 However, some instructors will argue that doing the ground training during flight training reinforces the concepts because you are able to put them into practice.
 Our advice is to complete the written test as soon as practical, then you can refer back to the information as you do your flight training.
 One needs to remember that the results of the written test are only valid for two years, so you must complete your training within two years of passing the written test or you'll have to retake the test.

 Where can I get the training materials?